hpe-dev-incubator/hpe-dev-portal/content/blog/mapr-for-predictive-maintenance.md

 ## Step 3 - Save IoT data stream to OpenTSDB:

-In this step we save the IoT data stream to OpenTSDB so we can visualize it in Grafana.
+In this step, we save the IoT data stream to OpenTSDB so we can visualize it in Grafana.

 Update `localhost:4242` with the hostname and port of your OpenTSDB server before running the following command: